TandonDevOps/textapp/README.md

 ## Requirements

+In order to install this package, use the following command:

+        pip install textapp

 - Runs in standard terminals.
 - Uses single key entry for menu choices.
 - Can be used to either: